About gum disease

 What is periodontal disease?

-Gingivitis is completely reversible with good oral hygiene and expert dental care, but if left untreated will progress to a more severe form of Gum Disease called Periodontitis.
+Gingivitis is completely reversible with good oral hygiene and expert dental care, but if left untreated will progress to a more severe form of gum disease called Periodontitis.
 Attempts by your immune system to eliminate plaque and bacteria in your mouth causes the destruction of bone and gum tissue supporting your teeth, leading to gum recession and the eventual loss of teeth.
 Treatment of periodontal disease usually requires lifelong maintenance including regular brushing and interdental cleaning (flossing), and regular check-ups by a dentist, hygienist or specialist periodontist.

 What are the signs of gum disease?